OmerChen10/TASM-Pacman/README.md

 ## Info
-This is a mini Pacman game made for TASM.
+This is a mini version of Pacman made for TASM.

 ## Build & run